openwisp/openwisp-wifi-login-pages/README.md

 `Are you using OpenWISP Subscriptions to provide paid subscriptions for WiFi plans or identity verification via credit/debit card?`

-#### Translation
+#### Translations

-1. All the translation is loaded at runtime from the JSON files that were made during the build process.
+1. Translations are loaded at runtime from the JSON files that were compiled during the build process.
 2. By default, the build process uses the `{language_code}.po` files to generate the translations.
 3. `{language_code}.custom.po` file can be used to override the `{language_code}.po`